jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - Transport Layer: defines protocols for setting up the level of transmission service for applications; this layer is responsible for the reliable transmission of data and the error-free delivery of packets
 - Application Layer: defines protocols for node-to-node application communication and provides services to the application software running on a computer

-Secure protocols
+### Secure protocols

-- **Kerberos**: standards-based network authentication protocol, used in many products (most notably Microsoft Active Directory (Active Directory Domain Services or AD DS)
+- **Kerberos**: standards-based network authentication protocol, used in many products (most notably Microsoft Active Directory Domain Services or AD DS)
     - Kerberos is mostly used on
 LANs for organization-wide authentication, single sign-on (SSO) and authorization

 - SSL and TLS: data protection used for protecting website transactions (e.g. banking, ecommerce)
-    - SSL and TLS both offer data encryption, integrity and authentication.
+    - SSL and TLS both offer data encryption, integrity and authentication
-    - TLS has suplanted SSL (the original protocol, considered a legacy/insecure)
+    - TLS has suplanted SSL (the original protocol, considered legacy/insecure)
     - TLS was initially introduced in 1999 but didn’t gain widespread use until years later
     - The original versions of TLS (1.0 and 1.1) are considered deprecated and organizations should be relying on TLS 1.2 or TLS 1.3
-- **SFTP**: a version of FTP that includes encryption and is used for transferring files between two devices (often a client / server).
+- **SFTP**: a version of FTP that includes encryption and is used for transferring files between two devices (often a client / server)
 - **SSH**: remote management protocol, which operates over TCP/IP
     - all communications are encrypted
     - primarily used by IT administrators to manage devices such as servers and network devices